santiagobarreda/brms_tools/docs/week-2.md

 (\#eq:25)
 $$

 In addition to the  coefficient estimating the overall intercept ($a$), we know have another term $b_{speaker}$.
 This coefficient is actually a set of coefficients since it has a different value for each speaker (its a vector).
 It has a different value for each speaker because it will reflect variation in $\mu_{speaker}$.

-However, recall that $\mu_{speaker}$ is a random variable since it reflects the random average f0 of each person drawn from the population.
+However, $\mu_{speaker}$ is a random variable since it reflects the random average f0 of each person drawn from the population.
 If $\mu_{speaker}$ behaves like a random variable, then the coefficients that reflect this value in our model ($b_{speaker}$) will behave in the same way.

 This means that actually our model has *two* random variables.
-The first one is the error term:
+The first one is the error term $\varepsilon \sim \mathcal{N}(0,\sigma_{error})$, which has a mean of 0 and a standard deviation which we can refer to as $\sigma_{error}$.
+The second is the random, speaker-specific intercepts, or by-speaker intercepts, that can also be thought of as random draw from a normal distribution.

+A careful consideration of the model in equation 2.4 suggests that this model wouldn't really work.
+If the overall mean is 220 Hz and a speaker's average is 230, this would suggest a predicted average of 450 ($\mu_{overall} + \mu_{speaker}$) for this speaker.
+Clearly that is nothow the model should be working.

+Recall that I previously said that regression models encode *differences*.
+Our model already encodes the overall data average in the $\mu_{overall}$ parameter.
+Thus, the speaker-specific averages only need to contain information about *differences* to this overall average.
+As a result, the model parameters for mean f0 across all speakers will be centered at 0 (i.e., the average), and will tend to be normally distributed with a population-specific standard deviation.
+Since our model parameters represent speaker-specific deviations rather than their actual mean f0s, people often use this symbol, $\gamma$, for them instead of $\mu$, where $\gamma = \mu_{speaker} - \mu_{overall}$.

+Our overall model is now as shown below, made specific for the data we have, and using expected parameter names.

 $$
+\begin{split}
+f0 = Intercept + \gamma_{uspeaker} + \varepsilon  \\
+\gamma_{uspeaker} \sim \mathcal{N}(0,\sigma_{speakers}) \\
-\varepsilon \sim \mathcal{N}(0,\sigma_{error})
+\varepsilon \sim \mathcal{N}(0,\sigma_{error}) \\
-(\#eq:26)
+\end{split}
 $$

+Each line in the model says the following:

+  * f0 is equal to the sum the intercept, a speaker-specific deflection from the intercept, and error.

+  * the speaker intercepts are drawn from a normal distribution with a mean of 0 and a standard deviation of $\sigma_{speakers}$.
+This distribution represents the random variation of speakers around the average f0 for the population.

-which has a mean of 0 and a standard deviation which we can refer to as $\sigma_{error}$.
+  * the error is also drawn from a normal distribution with a mean of 0 and a standard deviation of $\sigma_{error}$.
+This distribution represents the random within-speaker variation of productions around the average f0 for the speaker.

-Our model further assumes that just like our data, our speaker-specific intercepts, or by-speaker intercepts, can be thought of as random draw from a normal distribution.
-This distribution is also assumed to be centered at zero, and has a population-specific standard deviation.

-$$
-\mu_{speaker} \sim \mathcal{N}(0,\sigma_{speaker})
-(\#eq:27)
-$$

-Recall that I previously said that regression models encode *differences*.
-This helps explain why the distribution of speaker means is centered at 0 in our model.
-Our model already encodes the overall data average in the $\mu_{overall}$ parameter.
-Thus, the speaker-specific averages contain information about *differences* to this overall average, and so are centered at 0 (i.e., the average).
+There is a very important difference in how the initial and final models we fit view and partition the variation in our model.
 The initial model we fit viewed the variation in the model like this:

 $$
 \sigma_{total} = \sigma_{error}